sebastian318se/eaglehacks26/README.md

 ```
 ## Project Overview

-This project is an **environmental monitoring and analysis tool for surgery rooms**.
+This project is an **environmental monitoring and analysis tool for sensitive ambients**.
 It collects sensor data such as temperature, humidity, CO2, PM2.5, TVOC, pressure, and light, then:

 - Compares readings against medical/surgical standards
 - Calculates **sterility**, **storage**, and **compliance** scores